-It’s hard to believe, but Lisa “Left Eye” Lopes, the pint-sized member of hip-hop girl group TLC, would have been 41 years old today.
+It’s hard to believe, but Lisa “Left Eye” Lopes, the pint-sized member of hip-hop girl group TLC, would be 44 now.
 It’s hard to picture, because the image that remains in our minds of the singer is one of eternal youth, dancing slyly in pigtails and a smear of black under her left eye.

 As we all know, Lisa was killed back 2002 at age 30 after a fatal car accident while in Honduras.
 The tragic irony of her death was the fact that she was on a “spiritual retreat”, attempting to recenter, refocus, and reflect on her life.
 In 2007, a film called The Last Days of Left Eye was released, which featured video footage from Lisa’s trip, which felt almost like a personal video diary.
 In the footage, Lisa could be seen ruminating on life’s bigger meanings, synchronicities, spiritual philosophies, etc. I’d like to think that this meant she was in a peaceful place when she passed… Unfortunately, her camera was rolling during the chaotic moment her car rolled over and hit two trees, which ended her life.
 This footage (or most of it, leading up to the impact), was included in the film.
 Disturbing stuff.

 So, get comfy and badass and enjoy these classic TLC jams!
-RIP, Lisa Lopes!
+Love Live Lisa Lopes!